coderefinery/coderefinery.org/content/blog/2022-11-14-livestreaming-courses.md

 register can watch the stream".
 We also got a lot of experience with streaming in our project [Research Software Hour](https://researchsoftwarehour.github.io).

-> I attended several "top" conferences/workshops/seminars as well as
-> videolectures this past year in their virtual implementations, and this
-> event is easily the best out of all of them when it comes down to
-> presentations and audience participation!
->
-> - Feedback from Summer 2021 HPC Kickstart

 The fully "proper" livestreamed course was 2021 February, our [Intro to scientific computing/HPC